 For example, a brief phone call with a prospective guest may reveal that they and a group of friends in their early 20s plan to have a party on your property.
 If you want to avoid that due to the property damage that may ensue, you can let them know that parties aren’t allowed or choose not to allow them to book your rental.

 Maintain Good Relationship with Neighbors

-When you have a rental property, it’s always important to remain on good terms with your neighbors.
+When you have a rental property, it’s always important to remain on good terms with your neighbors to address vacation rental property neighbor complaints properly.
 If your guests are constantly noisy or park in your neighbors’ parking spots, that can start to cause some tension.
 And if your neighbors begin to complain or even decide to take legal action against you, that can be problematic for your vacation rental business.
 Screening any potential guests can reduce or prevent these issues with neighbors altogether, as well as problems with landlords or homeowners associations.

 Unfortunately, it’s not unheard of for people to pose as others when booking vacation rental properties.
 Luckily, screening potential guests can prevent these fraudulent bookings, as well as credit card fraud.

 What If You Don’t Want to Screen Your Guests?

 Of course, there is also the option of not screening anyone who stays at your property.
 A huge benefit of this choice is that you’ll attract more guests and get additional bookings.
 But a significant drawback is that you may not attract good guests.
 Choosing not to screen your guests is a valid option, but it does increase your odds of property damage and other unwanted incidents.

 1. Phone or Email